kyma-project/istio/docs/technical-design.md

 - Restart pods with proxy sidecar when CNI config changed
 - Restart pods with proxy sidecar after Istio version update
 - Restart pods without proxy sidecar, because of Istio downtime
+- Restart pods with proxy sidecar when proxy resources change

 #### IstioIngressGatewayReconciler
 This reconciler must be executed after the `IstioInstallationReconciler`.
 Its responsibility is to restart the Istio ingress gateway ingress gate  based on specific configuration changes.